vitordgfreitas/langgraph-intro/README.md

 # LangGraph Intro

-This project gives a brief introduction to LangGraph by using it to build a simple but powerful data analytics AI agent that can query your database, perform analyses, and generate visualizations.
-It's meant to be a starting point for building your own LangGraph applications.
-Add to this example to create your own full-deployed, powerful AI agents.
-Add tools and logic, and expand on the capabilities covered here.
+This project gives a fundamental introduction to LangGraph by using it to build a simple but powerful data analytics AI agent that can query your database, perform analyses, and generate visualizations.
+This is an end-to-end, full-deployed AI agent that will teach you core Langgraph concepts so that you can build amazing AI systems yourself.
+It's meant to be a starting point so add to this example to expand on the agent's capabilities and create your own full-deployed, powerful AI agents.

-What we'll cover:

-1. Building a single node graph.
-2. Add tool usage.
-3. Add state management.
-4. Add streaming.
-5. Add memory and persistance.
-6. Deploy the agent.

-Concepts discussed:

-- What is langgraph and should you use it?
-- Overview of LangGraph library and ecosystem
-- Langsmith tracing
-- State management
-- Tool usage
-- Streaming
-- Memory and persistance
-- Agent deployment
+Watch the YT video here and **Subscribe** to my free community to get the accompanying cheat-sheet with in-depth notes and more advanced topics and diagrams.

 ## Requirements